Fantaskink/SW6-Project/README.md

 # Running the main program
 1. Install the required packages with pip.
-2. Run main.py to launch the GUI.
+2. Run "main.py" to launch the GUI.
+3. Run "firefox_server.py" to launch the firefox image OCR server

 # Running the VSCode plugin